A real question is whether television is an effective medium for changing mainstream attitudes?

-The same study also found that a person with a disability as a focus of the program can be much more effective in challenging stereotypes and showing that the disability isn’t the only thing that defines their life.
+The same study also found that a person with disability as a focus of the program can be much more effective in challenging stereotypes and showing that the disability isn’t the only thing that defines their life.
 This is assuming that the focus doesn’t fall back on the stereotypes outlined above.
 Repeated viewing of focussed programs also helps to reinforce positive attitudes towards disability.

 So what is the solution?

 Clearly there needs to be more people with disability appearing on television, across all genres, as part of mainstream programming.
-However, there is a danger that this inclusion as currently presented can just reinforce mainstream stereotypes about people with disabilities.
+However, there is a danger that this inclusion as currently presented can just reinforce mainstream stereotypes about people with disability.

-There is also evidence that having extended viewing of programs where people with disabilities are shown as well-rounded, functioning members of society with needs and wants that are the same as others this helps to break-down stereotypes and improve attitudes.
+There is also evidence that having extended viewing of programs where people with disability are shown as well-rounded, functioning members of society with needs and wants that are the same as others this helps to break-down stereotypes and improve attitudes.